ymunemasa/data-tutorials/tutorials/hortonworks/using-the-command-line-to-manage-files-on-hdfs/tutorial2.md

 ### Download San Francisco Salary Related Datasets

-We will download sf-salaries-2011-2013.csv and sf-salaries-2014.csv data onto our local filesystems of our computer.
+We will download **sf-salaries-2011-2013.csv** and **sf-salaries-2014.csv** data onto our local filesystems of our computer.
 The commands are tailored for mac and linux users.

 1\.
-Copy and paste the commands to download the sf-salaries-2011-2013.csv and sf-salaries-2014.csv files.
+Open a terminal on your local machine, copy and paste the commands to download the **sf-salaries-2011-2013.csv** and **sf-salaries-2014.csv** files.
 We will use them while we learn file management operations.

 ~~~
 cd ~/Downloads